Today’s the 100th anniversary of “Dutch” Leonard’s first Boston Red Sox no-hitter.

 Also throwing no-hitters on this date are the St. Louis Browns’ Earl Hamilton (1912), the St. Louis Cardinals’ Lon Warneke (1941) and the Chicago Cubs’ Jake Arrieta (2015).

 On Friday, August 30, 1912, Hamilton no-hit the Detroit Tigers on the road at Navin Field for a 5-1 win.
 It was Ty Cobb who single-handedly killed Hamilton’s shutout.
-Cobb reached first on a fourth-inning walk, took second and third on a grounder booted by Browns’ second baseman Del Pratt and snagged home on an attempted steal of second.
-Cobb took off on catcher Walt Alexander’s throw to second, then slid around Alexander on the return throw to the plate.
+Cobb reached first on a fourth-inning walk, took second and third on a Crawford grounder booted by Browns’ second baseman Del Pratt and then took off for home when third baseman Jimmy Austin threw to second to catch Crawford.
+Cobb slid around catcher Walt Alexander on the return throw to the plate for the lone Tigers run.

 On Saturday, August 30, 1941, at Cincinnati’s Crosley Field, Warneke no-hit the Reds for a 2-0 win.
 Warneke walked just one batter and the AP in its report said Warneke was backed by a strong defense.